juan-28/juan-28/README.md

-- 👋 Hi, I’m @juan-28
+- 👋 Hi, I’m Surya Pranav Sukumaran
 - 👀 I’m interested in ...
 Python, SQL and R for analysis of big data
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-Nothing
+Machine Learning and Data Analytics projects in the business related field
 - 📫 How to reach me ... ps2pranav@gmail.com

 <!---